Service configuration

-Manage runtime configuration, resources, replicas, Helm values, links, volumes, tokens, actions, metrics, and terminal access from the app service workflow.
+Manage environment variables, resources, replicas, Helm values, links, volumes, tokens, actions, metrics, and web shell access from each app service.

 Manage configuration without hiding important side effects